 The scholar completed the first seminar presentation on to the faculty members and research scholars.
 The attendees list is enclosed herewith.
 The committee also evaluated the research work carried out by the scholar and satisfied/not satisfied with the performance of the scholar.
 Hence, the Committee recommends/does not recommend the confirmation of provisional registration of the scholar, and permits/does not permit the scholar to proceed with his/her research work.

+Member

-Member (Signature with Name and Date) Supervisor (Signature with Name, Date and Seal)
+(Signature with Name and Date)

 Date:

 Place:

 Strike off whichever is not applicable

 DEPARTMENT OF ANNAMALAI UNIVERSITY ANNAMALAINAGAR - 608002

 CHECKLIST FOR THE CONFIRMATION OF Ph.D.
 REGISTRATION